 Are IAP certificate courses accepted outside North America?

 Yes.
-Although it is not guaranteed that the IAP college certificates will be accepted by different bureaucracies.
+Although it is not guaranteed that the IAP college certificates will be accepted by all bureaucracies.
 IAP courses have been undertaken by people from over 20 countries.

 End-of-life doulas hope to bring comfort and peace to the very last seconds of every person’s time in this world.
 Words to describe you may include: brave, gifted, intuitive, and compassionate.
 You may feel called to do this work.IAP College.